Part 1: Matty... What Even Is a Topre Keyboard?

 The Slider — Silenced or Not

-This is the plastic bit that moves up and down inside the housing, and yes—there are two main kinds:
+This is the plastic bit that moves up and down inside the housing.
+There are two main kinds:

 -